List of Marvel Comics characters: S: Stone in other media

+Stone family

 Kron Stone

-There are two different versions of Kron Stone that appear in American comic books published by Marvel Comics and exist in the Marvel 2099 reality.
+Kron Stone is the name of two characters in the Marvel 2099 reality.
 He is the older half-brother of Miguel O'Hara / Spider-Man and eldest son of Tyler Stone.

-Original 2099 version

 As a child, Kron was continually abused by the android housekeeper, which mistook him for a dog.
 As a result, he later became a bully, taking enjoyment in other people's pain.
 The relationship between the two brothers is so conflicted that Miguel tried to kill Kron at one point.
 In his introduction, Stone ordered Jake Gallows' family to be killed.
 Gallows found Stone and fatally wounded him with a knife as revenge, before dumping his body into the sewer.
 As Kron laid dying in the sewer, his body brushed up against a black ball.
 The ball then bonded to him and formed a new Venom.
 The symbiote was described as having mutated over the years, and displayed new abilities in this timeline, including acidic blood and saliva.
 With this new power, Stone sought to emotionally torture Miguel—whom Kron never discovered was his half-brother—by hurting those close to him, going so far as to kill Miguel's former love Dana—who was also Tyler's lover.
 After a fight between Spider-Man and Venom, the former emerged as the victor, using loudspeakers to neutralize Venom, who was taken to the lab for study.
 It was revealed that the symbiote bonded with Kron on a molecular level, giving Kron an amorphous physiology that allowed his body to take on the properties of the symbiote itself.